nmlane/music-cli/README.md

 # music-cli

 Small app for handling music data

+To use the app run npm install and then npm start.
+To run the test suite, run npm test.